Kuoxsr/spcheck/README.md

 * All the json lines that don't link to any ogg file
 * All the ogg files that aren't mentioned in the json file

-In the future, this may spawn a tool that auto-generates the sounds.json file